 It is the volatile fraction of aromatic plants, termed the plant volatiles or volatile organic compounds (VOC in short).
 In line with the systems biology era, the term volatilome is also gaining recognition (Maffei et al., 2007).
 It comprises the total fraction of plant-produced volatile molecules.

-In aromatic plants, there are typically about 1% of VOCs in dry material, but their percentage varies considerably, ranging from close to zero to 17% (clove buds) or more than 70% in dried resins.
+In aromatic plants, there are typically about 1% of VOCs in the dry material, but their percentage varies considerably, ranging from close to zero to 17% (clove buds) or more than 70% in dried resins.

 Based on their biochemical origin, the major groups of VOCs are (Dudareva et. al, 2013):